Hete/kohana-mail/README.md

 ## Generating Message-ID

-There is a message id implementation based on ()[] recommendations.
-It generates secure identifier to make threads and other facy mailing stuff.
+There is a message id implementation based on [Matt Curtin & Jamie Zawinski recommendations](http://www.jwz.org/doc/mid.html).
+It generates secure identifier to make threads and other fancy mailing stuff.

 ```php
 $message_id = Mailer::message_id();